Regreg War: Regreg war

 After the appointment of the new Bhre Lasem, a dispute erupted between the two palaces.
-According to Pararaton, in 1402 Bhre Wirabhumi and Wikramawardhana were involved in a bitter quarrel, and afterwards they shunned each other and refused to talk.
-In 1403, through dangerous gamble of power, Wirabhumi sought military assistance from the Chinese court against Majapahit court.
+According to Pararaton, in 1402 Bhre Wirabhumi and Wikramawardhana were involved in a bitter quarrel, and afterward, they shunned each other and refused to talk.
+In 1403, through a dangerous gamble of power, Wirabhumi sought military assistance from the Chinese court against the Majapahit court.
 The Chinese Imperial court responded by recognizing his province's independence from Majapahit, in exchange Bhre Wirabhumi accepted a seal, commission, and other insignia of Chinese suzerainty over his land.
 This action would lead to a larger Regreg war in 1404.
 In Old Javanese, the word regreg means "to proceed with halts and jerks, to proceed slowly" (Zoetmulder 1982, s.v. "rĕgrĕg").
-It indicates that there were many battles fought between eastern and western Majapahit throughout the two years, sometimes a battle was won by the western court, sometimes won by the eastern court.
+It indicates that there were many battles fought between eastern and western Majapahit throughout the two years, sometimes a battle was won by the western court, won by the eastern court.

-Finally in 1406 the western troops led by Bhre Tumapel, son of Wikramawardhana, penetrated the eastern palace.
+Finally, in 1406 the Western troops led by Bhre Tumapel, son of Wikramawardhana, penetrated the eastern palace.
 Bhre Wirabhumi was defeated and fled using a boat during the night.
-He was chased down and killed by Raden Gajah, also known as Bhra Narapati, titled as Ratu Angabhaya of the western court.
+He was chased down and killed by Raden Gajah, also known as Bhra Narapati, titled Ratu Angabhaya of the Western court.
 Raden Gajah brought the head of Bhre Wirabhumi to the western court (Trowulan).
-Later Bhre Wirabhumi would be sanctified in Girisa Pura temple located in Lung area.
+Later Bhre Wirabhumi would be sanctified in Girisa Pura temple located in the Lung area.